WHAT MAKES OUT AN ASSAULT?

 HIRING AN ASSAULT LAWYER

 Assault, aggravated assault, and assault with a weapon are very serious criminal charges.
 Not only are the repercussions life changing and long term, but if you are found guilty of committing assault the effects can negatively impact your family, career, and future.
 If you are currently facing charges for assault, it is imperative that you hire a top assault lawyer to protect your future.
 At Pringle Chivers Sparks Teskey our lawyers are recognized for their ability to build solid defenses, conduct thorough investigations, and provide expert advice.
-Call our office today for your free consultation; (780) 424-8866.
+Contact us or call our office today for your free consultation; (780) 424-8866.